 Student Health Service (SHS) is provided by University Physicians and Surgeons Inc., an affiliate of the University's Joan C. Edwards School of Medicine.
-The clinic is located at the Joan C. Edwards School of Medicine's facility and is open from 8:00 a.m. to 5:00 p.m.
+The clinic is located at the Joan C. Edwards School of Medicine's facility and sees students from 8:00 to 11:00 a.m. and 1:00 to 4:00 p.m.
 Monday through Friday.
 The clinic is closed on Saturday, Sunday, and holidays.
-Students seeking after hours medical care will be financially responsible for the cost.
+Students seeking after-hours medical care will be financially responsible for the cost at the location of their choosing.